-Even though supermarkets are using plastic bags, they’re not the old plastic bags that people used just once.
+Even though supermarkets use plastic bags, they’re not the old plastic bags that people used once.

-The supermarkets are now using a different type of plastic where the bag is for life, which you have to pay 25p or more for typically.
-These bags use a recyclable plastic material, and they are bags that are used week in and week out repeatedly by the consumer, whether that’s for the supermarket shop or general shopping.
+The supermarkets are now using a different type of plastic where the bag is for life, which you typically have to pay 25p or more for.
+These bags use a recyclable plastic material, and they are used week in and week out repeatedly by the consumer, whether for the supermarket shop or general shopping.

 To use bags made out of paper in a supermarket, they need to be high quality.
 However, this comes at a cost that significantly exceeds the cost of plastic.

 Even though the paper bags would be high-quality, they are still nowhere near as strong as using plastic.
-Therefore, they wouldn’t be practical for the consumer with a big supermarket shop.
+Therefore, they wouldn’t be practical for a big supermarket shop consumer.

-In the UK we live in a climate that is mostly wet (or it just feels like it!) then using bags made of paper is not a practical proposition when having to take the weeks shopping from the supermarket to the car.
+In the UK, we live in a mostly wet climate (or it just feels like it!), and using bags made of paper is not a practical proposition when having to take weeks of shopping from the supermarket to the car.

 Using paper will get very soggy and be prone to tearing, especially if you’re carrying frozen food.

-Unlike plastic bags that get used week in week out, over and over again, using paper would be a one-use bag and then you’d throw away, which doesn’t make paper a practical solution.
+Unlike plastic bags that get used week in and week out, over and over again, using paper would be a one-use bag, and then you’d throw it away, which doesn’t make paper a practical solution.

 There are also environmental issues with the manufacturing process of paper, such as a lot of water is used in the manufacturing process and the release of more than three times the greenhouse gas emissions with paper over plastic manufacturing.